 - Stand Your Ground: No duty to retreat from the situation before resorting to deadly force; not limited to your home, place of work, etc.

-- Castle Doctrine: No duty to retreat before using deadly force if you are in your home or yard (some states include a place of work and occupied vehicles)
+- Castle Doctrine: A common law principle where there is no duty to retreat before using lethal force if you are in your home or yard (some states include a place of work and occupied vehicles)

-- Duty to Retreat: Duty to retreat from a threatening situation if you can do so with complete safety
+- Duty to Retreat: Duty to retreat from a threatening situation and possibly leave it to law enforcement instead, if you can do so with complete safety

-Note: Some states have adopted similar doctrines through judicial interpretation of their self-defense laws -- but they're not included on this list.
+Note: Some states have adopted similar "stand your ground" doctrines through judicial interpretation of their self-defense laws, but they're not included on this list.

 States That Impose a Duty to Retreat

-On the other end of the legal spectrum, some states impose a duty to retreat.
-A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of harm or death (by walking away, for example).
-If that's not an option, say if you were cornered or pinned down and facing serious harm or death, then you would be authorized to use deadly force in self-defense.
+On the other end of the legal spectrum, some jurisdictions impose a duty to retreat.
+A duty to retreat generally means that you can't resort to deadly force in self-defense if you can safely avoid the risk of imminent danger.
+If that's not an option due to being cornered, pinned down, or facing great bodily harm, then you may be authorized to use deadly force in self-defense.

 - New Jersey